-- WGEA "must publish aggregate information, for each relevant employer for each reporting period, for the purpose of showing the employer's performance and progress in achieving gender equality in relation to remuneration for the employer's workforce." - Therefore, WGEA will publish your average (mean) and median gender pay gap, for base salary and total remuneration, as well as gender composition by pay quartiles and associated average total remuneration, as set out in this Executive Summary. - This information will be published on www.wgea.gov.au. - You can provide a link to an 'Employer Statement' that helps explain your gender pay gap and what you are doing to drive gender equality.
-WGEA will publish this link alongside your gender pay gap information.
-Your obligations Under the Act and Workplace Gender Equality (Gender Equality Standards) Instrument 2023: - You are required to share this Executive Summary, along with your Industry Benchmark Report (available once all employers' data has been analysed), with your governing body, e.g., your Board. - Employers with 500 or more employees must have a policy or strategy which covers each of the six Gender Equality Indicators.
-How to use this report The data set out in this Executive Summary will enable you to: - · identify priority areas for action, for example, as part of your Gender Equality Strategy, - monitor your workplace gender equality performance, including over recent years.
-Gender Pay Gap What is the gender pay gap?
+- WGEA "must publish aggregate information, for each relevant employer for each reporting period, for the purpose of showing the employer's performance and progress in achieving gender equality in relation to remuneration for the employer's workforce." - Therefore, in early 2024 WGEA will publish your median gender pay gap, for base salary and total remuneration, as well as gender composition by pay quartiles and associated average total remuneration, as set out in this Executive Summary. - · This information will be published on www.wgea.gov.au. - You can provide a document of your choice, such as a gender equality strategy or relevant statement, that helps explain your gender pay gap and what you are doing to drive gender equality.
+WGEA will publish a link to this document alongside your gender pay gap information.